forax/beautiful_logger/README.md

   public static void main(String[] args) {
     for(int i = 0; i < 10; i++) {
-      // use a lambda that do not capture any parameters LOGGER.error((int value) -> "message " + value, i);
+      // use a lambda that does not capture any parameters LOGGER.error((int value) -> "message " + value, i);

       if (i == 1) {